ascgliding/flights310/README_USER.rst

 When the glider lands press the blue landing a/c icon.

 Enter the release height as soon as you can.
 You can either ask the pilot before or after they land or ask the tow pilot.
-It doesn't matter much when you put it in, but if you do it before recording the payment then the payment screen will calculate the amount correctly.
+It doesn't matter much when you put it in, except that it must be done before recording the payment details.

 About Views
 ===========